mailsac/mailsac-examples/services/message_storage/message_storage.rst

 Purge Inbox
 -----------

-The Purge Inbox features requires the Inbox to be a :ref:`Private Address
+The Purge Inbox features requires the Inbox to be an :ref:`Enhanced Address
 <doc_private_addresses>`.

 Additional code examples are available in the